 Barry was unable to add a fifth Development Tour crown to his growing haul, although he breezed past Springer in round four and whitewashed Rafferty in the semi-finals, as Friday’s winners went head-to-head.

 The Winmau Development Tour weekend concludes with Event 15 on Sunday, as the sport's brightest young stars compete for £10,000 in prize money in Germany.

-The winner of the 2022 Development Tour Order of Merit will win a PDC Tour Card for 2023-24 and a place in the 2022/23 Cazoo World Championship.
+The top two players from the 2022 Development Tour Order of Merit will win a PDC Tour Card for 2023-24 and a place in the 2022/23 Cazoo World Darts Championship..

 PDC Winmau Development Tour

 Saturday June 4, Halle 39, Hildesheim